andersenbel/near-carrd-donate/README.md

 Carrd Donate Module is a charity fundraising project with a rating of philanthropists.
 It has some features.
 Login with Near protocol.
 Opportunity to donate a certain amount Near.
 Users can also see the latest donation transactions and the top 5 philanthropists.

-How it works see on the video: https://www.youtube.com/watch?v=tMpGK9lEoAI (it is a draft yet)
+How it works see on the [video](https://www.youtube.com/watch?v=tMpGK9lEoAI) (it is a draft yet)

 Prepare Near contract
 ==========

-To prepare Near contract, you shoud clone https://github.com/andersenbel/near-carrd-donate repository:
+To prepare Near contract, you shoud clone [repository](https://github.com/andersenbel/near-carrd-donate)

     git clone git@github.com:andersenbel/near-carrd-donate